 Photography: Wayne Michaud

-Green Driving America has advocated for beneficial green/smart driving behaviors such as "slow down", "accelerate and brake smoothly", "avoid unnecessary idling", etc. But as important as adopting these behaviors are, we are now placing an emphasis on WHAT you drive, and how, more than ever, the evolving technology of transportation today and into the future means cleaner and clean vehicles.
+Green Driving America has advocated for beneficial green/smart driving behaviors such as "slow down", "accelerate and brake smoothly", "avoid unnecessary idling", etc. But as important as adopting these behaviors are, we also place an emphasis on WHAT you drive, and how, more than ever, the evolving technology of transportation today and into the future means cleaner and clean vehicles.

 Traditional internal combustion engine (ICE) vehicles have dominated transportation for around 120 years.
 But they are now finite, thanks to global, federal and state governmental entities taking strong measures to deal with transportation's role in the increasing threat of climate change.
 And now the auto industry at large is joining in the evolution towards alternative fuel vehicles.
 Vehicle electrification is recognized as the clear leader in the goal to eventually eliminate gas vehicles from our roads.